mlzarathustra/ondes/TO-DO.md

  ---

- - sweep IIR filter by linear extrapolation between data points.
+ - sweep 4-pole IIR filter by linear extrapolation between data points.
+   Better - find a formula like we have for BiQuad

 ---
  - straighten out the various level coefficients in WaveGen